Dark-Guan/David-3D-laserscanner-automitive-scan-program/README.md

 //Added: Switch on or off the light

 /////////////////////
-//funition available
+#funition available
 ////////////////////
-//1.Manual Mode:Connected to David or Send commands through a serial debugger
+#1.Manual Mode:Connected to David or Send commands through a serial debugger
 /////////////////////////////////////////////////////////////////////////////

 //a.Receive "O"(David 3D default setting) to initial the laser stepper